Austin Road Debris Accidents Lawyer

 The AAA Foundation report – “The Prevalence of Motor Vehicle Crashes Involving Road Debris, United States, 2011-2014” – looked at three types of debris-related crashes:

-• Vehicle struck/was struck by an object that fell from another vehicle (Type 1)
+- Vehicle struck/was struck by an object that fell from another vehicle (Type 1)

-• Vehicle struck a loose object in the road (Type 2)
+- Vehicle struck a loose object in the road (Type 2)

-• Vehicle swerved to avoid a loose object and crashed (Type 3).
+- Vehicle swerved to avoid a loose object and crashed (Type 3).

 Type 1 crashes increased dramatically between 2013 and 2014 – to 27,729, from 14,749.
 And 94 percent of Type 3 crashes were blamed on loose car parts, like tires and bumpers that fell into the roadway.

 Car parts may break loose due to rust or poor maintenance, and there have been instances of families suing mechanics for poor workmanship that resulted in a crash.
 While not linked directly to any crashes, one investigation of a tire shop owner in Cedar Park found he had sold damaged and improperly sized tires to customers.
 In two instances, investigators found that instead of replacing auto parts, the man simply spray-painted them black, which resulted in two felony charges against him.
-In situations like these, consulting an Austin car accident attorney can be crucial for families seeking justice and compensation for negligence and poor service.
+In situations like these, consulting a car accident attorney can be crucial for families seeking justice and compensation for negligence and poor service.

 Injuries, Fatalities and Penalties